MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-admin-center-site-list.md

 ## Export to CSV
 <a name="export"> </a>

-To export the site list you're viewing as a .csv file that you can work with in Excel, select **Export**.
+To export the site list you're viewing as a .csv file that you can work with in Excel, go to **Active sites** page and select **Export** on the command bar.

 > [!NOTE]
 > The .csv file lists the hub as a GUID and the template as an ID (for example, STS#0).